QuentinJcb/QuentinJcb.github.io/btc-statistics.md

-# Bitcoin’s tick by tick data analysis
+# Bitcoin’s tick-by-tick data analysis

 ## Introduction
 The purpose of this article is to analyse Bitcoin tick-by-tick data [available here](http://api.bitcoincharts.com/v1/csv/).
 We will focus exclusively on BTC/EUR data from Kraken exchange.
 This choice is a bit arbitrary but Kraken seems to be one of the most active exchanges for EUR.
 The file contains 16.7 million BTC/EUR transactions, with the corresponding timestamp and volume.
 There are indeed three columns: the POSIX timestamp, the price (in EUR) and the volume (in BTC).
 The first 10 lines of the csv file look like that: